TEDxTUM/TEDx-YTT/local/README.md

-#todo: Add chapters for dashboard, plots and gcp

 # TEDx-YTT
 A youtube tracker (YTT) for TEDx videos that tracks data of a specific TEDx using the google API.